jemmy512/book-notes/linux/linux-interview.md

 2. Balancing real-time performance with overall system throughput.
 3. Ensuring backwards compatibility with existing applications and drivers.
 4. Managing increased complexity in synchronization and locking mechanisms.

+# EEVDF

+1. Origin and Purpose:
+   - Proposed by Josh Triplett in 2023 as an alternative to CFS.
+   - Aims to provide better fairness and responsiveness, especially for mixed workloads.

+2. Core Concepts:
+   - Virtual Deadline: A calculated time by which a task should ideally run next.
+   - Eligibility Time: The earliest time a task can run again after its last execution.
+   - Combines aspects of Earliest Deadline First (EDF) and fair queueing algorithms.

+3. Key Differences from CFS:
+   - Uses virtual deadlines instead of virtual runtime.
+   - Explicitly tracks task eligibility to prevent starvation.
+   - Aims for more precise control over task execution order.

+4. Advantages:
+   - Potentially better handling of mixed I/O and CPU-bound workloads.
+   - Improved fairness in resource allocation.
+   - More predictable scheduling decisions.
+   - Could reduce scheduling latency for interactive tasks.

+5. Implementation Challenges:
+   - Integrating with existing Linux scheduler framework.
+   - Ensuring scalability on many-core systems.
+   - Maintaining compatibility with existing userspace APIs.
+   - Handling corner cases and diverse workloads efficiently.

+6. Technical Details:
+   - Uses a time-ordered data structure (likely a red-black tree) to manage tasks.
+   - Calculates virtual deadlines based on task priority and runtime behavior.
+   - Incorporates task sleep time into scheduling decisions.

+7. Potential Impact:
+   - Could significantly change how Linux manages task scheduling.
+   - May improve responsiveness for desktop and interactive workloads.
+   - Could benefit real-time-like workloads without full SCHED_FIFO guarantees.

+8. Current Status:
+   - As of 2024, still in experimental/proposal stage.
+   - Not yet merged into mainline Linux kernel.
+   - Active discussion and development in the Linux kernel community.

+9. Comparison with Other Schedulers:
+   - Unlike CFS, doesn't rely on tracking cumulative runtime.
+   - Shares some conceptual similarities with real-time schedulers but for general-purpose use.
+   - Aims to provide some benefits of deadline-based scheduling without full RT overhead.

+10. Performance Considerations:
+    - May have different CPU utilization patterns compared to CFS.
+    - Potentially lower scheduling overhead in some scenarios.
+    - Could improve multi-core scaling in certain workloads.

+11. Configuration and Tuning:
+    - Would likely introduce new syscalls or /proc interfaces for configuration.
+    - Might require new tools or extensions to existing ones (like nice, chrt) for userspace control.

+12. Integration Aspects:
+    - Need to consider interaction with cgroups and namespaces.
+    - Implications for power management and CPU frequency scaling.
+    - Potential impacts on existing tracing and debugging tools.

+13. Development Process:
+    - Requires extensive testing across various hardware and workloads.
+    - Likely to go through multiple iterations based on community feedback.
+    - May initially be introduced as an optional scheduler for testing.

+14. Theoretical Foundations:
+    - Builds on concepts from real-time systems theory.
+    - Incorporates ideas from fair queueing in network scheduling.

+15. Potential Limitations:
+    - May introduce new complexities in scheduler behavior.
+    - Could require adjustments in application design for optimal performance.
+    - Might have different trade-offs compared to CFS for certain workload types.

+16. Future Directions:
+    - Possible extensions to handle more specialized scheduling needs.
+    - Potential for hybrid approaches combining EEVDF with other scheduling paradigms.

+This comprehensive overview covers the key aspects of EEVDF in the Linux context, from its conceptual foundations to practical implementation considerations and potential future developments.
+The actual implementation and integration of EEVDF into the Linux kernel remain active areas of research and development in the kernel community.